Skip to Main Content

 To find which program is right for you, click on the program links below:

-The Bold Eagle program is a Canadian Army training program that is open to Indigenous peoples living in Western Canada or Northwestern Ontario.
+The Bold Eagle program is a Canadian Army training program that is designed for Indigenous youth mainly in Western Canada (Northern Ontario, the Prairies and BC) and applicants are accepted from Western Canada (from Thunder Bay to the West Coast, including the Territories).
+Some exceptions are authorized on the basis of family heritage.
 Participants train in Wainwright, Alberta, at the 3rd Canadian Division Training Centre from early July to late August each year.

 Bold Eagle Coordinator